freeCodeCamp/freeCodeCamp/guide/english/sql/sql-where-clause/index.md

 ### `WHERE` Clause (and/or, `IN`, `BETWEEN`, and `LIKE`)

-The `WHERE` clause is used to limit the number of rows returned.
+The `WHERE` clause is used to filter the number of rows returned.

 In this case all five of these will be used is a some what ridiculous `WHERE` clause.